SynthstromAudible/DelugeFirmware/docs/community_features.md

 #### 3.24 Automated Stem Exporting

 - For a detailed description of this feature as well the button shortcuts/combos, please refer to the feature documentation: [Stem Export Documentation]
-- ([#2260]) Added `STEM EXPORT`, an automated process for exporting `CLIP STEMS` while in `SONG VIEW` and `INSTRUMENT STEMS` while in `ARRANGER VIEW`.
+- ([#2260]) Added `STEM EXPORT`, an automated process for exporting `CLIP STEMS` while in `SESSION VIEW` and `INSTRUMENT STEMS` while in `ARRANGER VIEW`.
 Press `SAVE + RECORD` to start exporting stems.
 Press `BACK` to cancel stem exporting and stop recording and playback.
 - ([#2327]) You can also start the stem export via a new `EXPORT STEMS` menu found in the `SONG` menu accessible in Song and Arranger Views.
 Start the stem export by entering the `SONG\EXPORT STEMS\` menu and pressing `SELECT` on the menu item titled `START EXPORT`.
 It will exit out of the menu and display the export progress on the display.
 - ([#2330]) You can configure settings for the stem export via the `EXPORT STEMS` menu found in the `SONG` menu accessible in Song and Arranger Views.
 Enter `SONG\EXPORT STEMS\CONFIGURE EXPORT\` to configure various stem export settings.

-#### 3.25 Render Clip / Section Launch Event Playhead in Song Grid and Performance Views
+#### 3.25 Render Clip / Section Launch Event Playhead in Session Grid and Performance Views
-- ([#2315]) A white playhead is now rendered in Song Grid and Performance Views that let's you know when a clip or section launch event is scheduled to occur.
+- ([#2315]) A white playhead is now rendered in Session Grid and Performance Views that let's you know when a clip or section launch event is scheduled to occur.
 The playhead only renders the last 16 notes before a launch event.
   - Note: this playhead can be turned off in the Community Features submenu titled: `Enable Launch Event Playhead (PLAY)`

 #### 3.26 Display Number of Bars / Notes Remaining until Clip / Section Launch Event
-- ([#2315]) The display now shows the number of Bars (or Quarter Notes for the last bar) remaining until a clip or section launch event in all Song views (Grid, Row, Performance).
+- ([#2315]) The display now shows the number of Bars (or Quarter Notes for the last bar) remaining until a clip or section launch event in all Session views (Grid, Row, Performance).

 #### 3.27 Updated UI for Interacting with Toggle Menu's and Sub Menu's
 - ([#2345]) For toggle (ON/OFF) menu's, you can now view and toggle the ON/OFF status without entering the menu by simply pressing on the `SELECT` encoder while the menu is selected.